 If the vehicle fits any of the following criteria, you have made a reasonable number of attempts to repair it, and it can be declared a lemon:

-- You had four unsuccessful attempts to repair the same problem
+- You had 4 attempts that were unsuccessful to repair the same problem

-- There were 10 or more attempts to repair the defect during the warranty period
+- There were 10 attempts or more to repair various defect during the warranty period

 If you think you have a lemon, keep excellent written records.
 Document the following: